CLPolo/cpp-linear-algebra/README.md

 # Basic C++ Linear Algebra Library

 ## Overview
-This is my implementation of a C++ linear algebra library.
+This is my implementation of a C++ linear algebra library, currently a work in progress.
 This library was created with three goals in mind:
  1. To learn and be introduced to relevant modern C++ functionality, namely [operator overloading](https://en.cppreference.com/w/cpp/language/operators), [function templates](https://en.cppreference.com/w/cpp/language/function_template) and [template specialization](https://en.cppreference.com/w/cpp/language/template_specialization), and [constructors](https://en.cppreference.com/w/cpp/language/constructor).

  2. To become familiar with the [GLSL specification](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.40.pdf) by aiming for this library adhere to it as best as I can.

  3. To develop a deeper understanding of both linear agebra and its application in graphics.

 To these ends, this document and source comments will serve as a space to record what I have learned.
 Thus, concepts which may seem self evident to the experienced C++ and/or graphics programmer will be expounded on in detail.
-If there you, dear reader, notice errors in my implementation or understanding, then please feel free to reach out and let me know.
+If, dear reader, you notice errors in my implementation or understanding, then please feel free to reach out and let me know.

 This library is heavily based on the [OpenGL Mathematics (glm)](https://github.com/g-truc/glm) library.
 It will be referenced often as it is (currently) my primary source for exposure to the relevant C++.